 - Divide your Lyft business miles by your total rental miles to get your Lyft business percentage.

-For example, you had Rental fees of $200.
+Example: You had Rental fees of $200.
 You drove 1,000 miles with your rental with 750 miles for Lyft business and 250 miles for personal use.
-You would do the following:
+You would perform the following calculation:

 750 ÷ 1,000 = 75% Lyft business percentage $200 x 75% = $150 adjusted Rental fees